texastribune/data-visuals-create/README.md

 #### app/styles/

 All the SCSS files that are used to compile the CSS files live here.
 This includes all of our house styles and variables (`app/styles/_variables.scss`). `app/styles/main.scss` is the primary entrypoint - any changes you make will either need to be in this file or be imported into it.

-For example, if you want to style a chart with the default styling, add `@import 'components/chart'` to the `app/styles/main.scss` file.
-Style files are named by what element the styling is applied to.

 #### app/assets/